 The process to appeal a sanction depends on the nature of the sanction.

-2. Appeals to Judicial Review Panel for Sanctions Under Section 4(B)(2).
-Within five (5) business days following the receipt of written notification from the Regional Executive Dean of Student Services of a sanction outlined in Section 4B(2), the student may request an appeal to the Judicial Review Panel (JRP).
-Appeals must be submitted in writing to the designated Regional Executive Dean of Student Services subject to the limitations below:
+Appeals to Judicial Review Panel for Sanctions Under Section 4(B)(2).
+Within five (5) business days following the receipt of written notification from the Regional Executive Dean of Student Affairs of a sanction outlined in Section 4B(2), the student may request an appeal to the Judicial Review Panel (JRP).
+Appeals must be submitted in writing to the designated Regional Executive Dean of Student Affairs subject to the limitations below:

 a.
 Appeals to the JRP are limited to the following parameters:

 b.
 The request must include supportive documentation substantiating one or more of the three above stated parameters.
-The appropriate Regional Executive Dean of Student Services will review the request and documentation to determine if a JRP will convene.
+The appropriate Regional Executive Dean of Student Affairs will review the request and documentation to determine if a JRP will convene.
 Any requests submitted that do not include the parameters outlined above will be automatically denied.
-If the request is granted, the designated Regional Executive Dean of Student Services will appoint a Dean or Associate Dean of Student Services not associated with the case to serve as an Administrative Dean of Student Services who is responsible for organizing and conducting the JRP.
-The Administrative Dean of Student Services will serve as the JRP Chair.
+If the request is granted, the designated Regional Executive Dean of Student Affairs will appoint a Dean or Associate Dean of Student Affairs not associated with the case to serve as an Administrative Dean of Student Affairs who is responsible for organizing and conducting the JRP.
+The Administrative Dean of Student Affairs will serve as the JRP Chair.

 d.
 The JRP will convene as needed to review cases.
 JRP hearings are closed to the public, except for members of the student’s family and any advocate appointed by the student.
 The student and advocate may confer privately during the hearing; however, only the student is permitted to address the JRP.
 The student must respond to all inquiries from the JRP.

 e.
 The decision of the JRP to affirm, modify, or dismiss the finding of the Regional Executive Dean of Student Affairs will be communicated by the JRP Chair.
 The decision of the JRP is final and is not subject to further appeal.